-Up until 2012 there were "stakeholder" requirements - those were replaced with "auto-enrolment".
-Auto-enrolment was introduced to encourage the UK population to save more towards their retirement.
-Minimum contributions total 8% of band earnings known as "Qualifying Earnings", of which the employer must pay at least 3% (but can pay more if it wishes).
+Up until 2012 there were requirements make a "stakeholder" pension scheme available for employees who wanted to contribute.
+These schemes did not result in a significant increase in pension savings in the UK.
+Stakeholder Schemes were replaced with "auto-enrolment" arrangements.
+Auto-enrolment was introduced to encourage UK workers to save more towards their retirement.
+Under standard auto-enrolment, minimum contributions currently total 8% of a band of earnings known as "Qualifying Earnings", of which the employer must pay at least 3% (but can pay more if it wishes).
+Employers can choose to auto-enrol on a number of specified alternative bases (e.g. 9% of basic pay).